I. General Principles

 VIII.
 Record Retention

-Subject to Section V.14., records of the University Judicial Administrator and the UJB directly related to non-academic cases heard under the University Judicial System shall be destroyed after a period of ten years from the date of final adjudication.
+Subject to Section V.14., records of the University OSCCS and the SCB directly related to non-academic cases heard under the University Student Conduct System shall be destroyed after a period of ten years from the date of final adjudication.
 If a student withdraws from the University prior to final adjudication, the records shall not be destroyed.
-Records of the University Judicial Administrator, the UJB, and the USAIB directly related to allegations of academic misconduct or cases resulting in suspension or expulsion, and any applicable transcript notations, shall be maintained indefinitely.
+Records of the University OSCCS, the SCB, and the USAIB directly related to allegations of academic misconduct or cases resulting in suspension or expulsion, and any applicable transcript notations, shall be maintained indefinitely.

 IX.
 Report on Student Conduct

-Each semester the Judicial Administrator shall prepare a Report on Student Conduct summarizing the complaints filed in the previous semester, the types of conduct involved, and the outcomes, including a description of the sanctions, if any.
-The Report shall be circulated to the University administrators at the discretion of the Judicial Administrator and the Vice Chancellor for Students.
+Each semester the OSCCS shall prepare a Report on Student Conduct summarizing the complaints filed in the previous semester, the types of conduct involved, and the outcomes, including a description of the sanctions, if any.
+The Report shall be circulated to the University administrators at the discretion of the OSCCS and the Vice Chancellor for Students.

 X. Temporary Suspension